|

 Red Sea reef scene with dozens of Anthias.

-was more than 30 metres on many of
+visibility was more than 30 metres on many of the dives.

 hard and soft corals growing together.